sonyarianto/sony-ak-knowledge-center/How to solve WordPress woocommerce 502 gateway error.md

-Please add this on location block.
+Please add this on location block on your Nginx domain configuration.

 ```
 proxy_buffering on;